Journalist Resource Series

 Stay up to date on the reproductive justice movement and bad legislation

-Stay up to date on this year’s anti-transgender legislation using the Equality Federation | Legislative Tracker.
+Stay up to date on this year’s anti-transgender legislation using the Equality Federation | Legislative Tracker38.
 This tracker focuses on data from the current legislative session and therefore does not contain historical data about anti-trans legislation.
 It’s also important to share accurate information about introduced legislation vs. which of that legislation becomes law.
-Sharing accurate and up-todate information about current laws decreases confusion and fear and helps people access information about their rights.
-Movement Advancement Project shares up-to-date information about current laws and policies impacting trans lives on the state and local level through their Equality Maps.

 Legislation Trackers